 Section 3 - Quality Assurance

 (5) University Representatives are encouraged to seek support and advice about collections matters and polices from the Associate Director University Collections in the first instance.
-Further assistance may be provided by the University Collections Committee or the Office of the Vice-Chancellor.
+Further assistance may be provided by the University Collections Committee or the Office of the Vice-Chancellor and CEO.

 Top of Page